 Face ID data doesn't leave your device, and is never backed up to iCloud or anywhere else.
 Only in the case that you wish to provide Face ID diagnostic data to AppleCare for support will this information be transferred from your device.
 Enabling Face ID Diagnostics requires a digitally signed authorization from Apple that's similar to the one used in the software update personalization process.
-After authorization, you'll be able to activate Face ID Diagnostics and begin the setup process from within the Settings app of your iPhone X.
+After authorization, you'll be able to activate Face ID Diagnostics and begin the setup process from within the Settings app on devices that support Face ID.

 As part of setting up Face ID Diagnostics, your existing Face ID enrollment will be deleted and you'll be asked to re-enroll in Face ID.
-Your iPhone X will begin recording Face ID images captured during authentication attempts for the next 10 days; iPhone X will automatically stop saving images thereafter.
+On devices that support Face ID, they will begin recording Face ID images captured during authentication attempts for the next 10 days; they will automatically stop saving images thereafter.
 Face ID Diagnostics doesn't automatically send data to Apple.
-You can review and approve Face ID Diagnostics data-including enrollment and unlock images (both failed and successful) that are gathered while in diagnostics mode-before it's sent to Apple.
-Face ID Diagnostics will upload only the Face ID Diagnostics images you have approved, the data is encrypted before it's uploaded, and is immediately deleted from your iPhone X after the upload completes.
+You can review and approve enrollment and unlock images (both successful and failed) included in Face ID diagnostic data that's gathered while in diagnostics mode before it's sent to Apple.
+Face ID Diagnostics will upload only the Face ID Diagnostics images you have approved.
+The data is encrypted before it's uploaded and is immediately deleted from the device after the upload completes.
 Images you reject are immediately deleted.

-If you don't conclude the Face ID Diagnostics session by reviewing images and uploading any approved images, Face ID Diagnostics will automatically end after 40 days, and all diagnostic images will be deleted from your iPhone X. You can also disable Face ID Diagnostics at any time.
+If you don't conclude the Face ID Diagnostics session by reviewing images and uploading any approved images, Face ID Diagnostics will automatically end after 40 days and all diagnostic images will be deleted from the device.
+You can also disable Face ID Diagnostics at any time.
 All local images are immediately deleted if you do so, and no Face ID data is shared with Apple in these cases.